K-haotic/5FRE-benchpack.v1/5FREΞ Toy RNG Engine_README.txt

 You’ll get:

-toy_rng_output.bin → random bitstream file
+🗂️ toy_rng_output.bin → random bitstream file

-toy_rng_plot.png → random walk + histogram
+🖼️ toy_rng_plot.png → random walk plot (first 10k bits)

-📊 Benchmarks

-Typical run on a laptop:

-⚡ 200k bits generated in < 1 second

-✅ ~50% ones / ~50% zeros (balanced)
+📊 Test Results (100k corrected bits)

+We ran the engine and here’s what came out:

+⏱️ Runtime: 0.216 s

+1️⃣ Ones: 50,185 (50.185%)

+0️⃣ Zeros: 49,815 (49.815%)

+🔬 Monobit p-value: 0.242 (balanced)

-🔀 Flip rate ~49–51%
+🔀 Flip rate: 50.98% (ideal ≈ 50%)

-🏃 Runs test passes, no obvious bias

-🔬 Verify It Yourself

-Want to check if it’s really random?
-Take the .bin file and run it through:
+🏃 Runs: 50,985

+📏 Longest run: 17 (reasonable for 100k bits)

+📉 Autocorrelation: lag1 = −0.0197, lag2 = +0.0476 (near 0)

+👉 Looks healthy for a toy chaos RNG!

+🔬 How To Use the .bin File

+The toy_rng_output.bin file is a packed bitstream.
+Each 8 bits are stored as a byte.

+You can:

+Load it into Python and unpack bits for experiments

+Run it through randomness test suites:

 🧪 NIST STS

 🎯 Dieharder

 🚦 PractRand

-You don’t have to just trust us — you can test it.

 📜 License
 5FREΞ Toy RNG Engine — Demonstration / Evaluation License